stephenkyne/UdacityAndroidBasicsNanodegreePorject3Quiz/README.md

 - Source: https://commons.wikimedia.org/wiki/File:Milwall_Crest.svg

 ## Known Issues ##
+The code and methods used in this project are out of date.
+Below is a list of known issues.

 ### Layouts ###
 The layouts used are the old method, LinearLayout instead of the newer constraintlayout.